 CHWs come from the villages in which they live.
 They must be able to read and write and be between the ages of 20 and 50 years.
-They also must be willing to volunteer and be considered by their peers to be honest, reliable, and trustworthy.1 They are elected by village members1 in a process that involves gathering the volunteers and villagers on the last Saturday of the month (Umuganda, or community service day) and voting "with their feet" in a literal sense.
+They also must be willing to volunteer and be considered by their peers to be honest, reliable, and trustworthy.
+They are elected by village members in a process that involves gathering the volunteers and villagers on the last Saturday of the month (Umuganda, or community service day) and voting "with their feet" in a literal sense.
 The process has been described (in conversation) as one that involves community members lining up in front of the person they support.
 The individual with the most support is recruited.

 Within each of the villages (Umdugudu), Binômes are trained in community-based IMCI by preparing them to be first responders to a number of common childhood illnesses, including pneumonia, diarrhea, and malaria.
 The CHWs are also trained on when and how to refer severe cases to the facility.
-IMCI refresher training is provided through a supportive supervision model, where the supervisor conducts training to strengthen the CHW's knowledge and skills in providing quality case management services in their communities.6
+IMCI refresher training is provided through a supportive supervision model, where the supervisor conducts training to strengthen the CHW's knowledge and skills in providing quality case management services in their communities.

-Another example of program-specific training is the ten-day training for community-based provision of FP services.7 A total of 3,061 CHWs in three districts have received this training, which uses participatory methods, having CHWs brainstorm ideas and practice exercises such as role plays and performing rapid diagnosis tests for malaria.7
+Another example of program-specific training is the ten-day training for community-based provision of FP services.
+A total of 3,061 CHWs in three districts have received this training, which uses participatory methods, having CHWs brainstorm ideas and practice exercises such as role plays and performing rapid diagnosis tests for malaria.

 In 2001, prior to the introduction of performance-based incentives and CHW cooperatives, health workers in Rwanda had very low, fixed salaries that were distributed regardless of performance.
-This led to a demotivated and low-performing workforce.4 In 2009, the MOH introduced CPBF as a way to motivate CHWs.2 CHW Cooperatives are organized groups of CHWs that receive and share funds from the MOH based on the achievement of specific targets established by the MOH.
-Currently, 449 CHW cooperatives exist in Rwanda, with approximately half of these being formally registered and legally recognized.2 Each health center in Rwanda supervises the CHWs that make up one CHW cooperative.
-By linking incentives to performance, the MOH hoped to improve quality and utilization of health services.2 In 2009-2010, the Government of Rwanda piloted the CPBF, and saw a dramatic improvement in maternal health indicators.
-This demand-side model, which uses CHWs to ensure that women seek appropriate maternal care, led to marked improvements in reported indicators such as the number of deliveries attended by a trained provider and the number of ANC visits.2 the total health expenditures of the Government of Rwanda have come from external sources such as the Global Fund to Fight AIDS, Tuberculosis and Malaria; PEPFAR (the President's Emergency Plan for AIDS Relief); and the President's Malaria Initiative.
-In 2011, 47% of the government's total health expenditures (\$407 million) was supplied by donors.3
+This led to a demotivated and low-performing workforce.
+In 2009, the MOH introduced CPBF as a way to motivate CHWs.
+CHW Cooperatives are organized groups of CHWs that receive and share funds from the MOH based on the achievement of specific targets established by the MOH.
+Currently, 449 CHW cooperatives exist in Rwanda, with approximately half of these being formally registered and legally recognized.
+Each health center in Rwanda supervises the CHWs that make up one CHW cooperative.
+By linking incentives to performance, the MOH hoped to improve quality and utilization of health services.
+In 2009-2010, the Government of Rwanda piloted the CPBF, and saw a dramatic improvement in maternal health indicators.
+This demand-side model, which uses CHWs to ensure that women seek appropriate maternal care, led to marked improvements in reported indicators such as the number of deliveries attended by a trained provider and the number of ANC visits.

 Rwanda's health system financing originates from two main sources.
 On the supply side, the central treasury transfers funds to districts and health facilities.
-On the demand side, the system provides health insurance payments for documented services.3 In recent years, much of
+On the demand side, the system provides health insurance payments for documented services.
+In recent years, much of the total health expenditures of the Government of Rwanda have come from external sources such as the Global Fund to Fight AIDS, Tuberculosis and Malaria; PEPFAR (the President's Emergency Plan for AIDS Relief); and the President's Malaria Initiative.
+In 2011, 47% of the government's total health expenditures (\$407 million) was supplied by donors.

-However, the Government of Rwanda has increased its own spending on essential health services since 2005; spending is projected to reach 15% of the government's total budget by 2015.3 Community-based health insurance schemes have allowed for 92% of the population to be insured.
-This has greatly increased access to health care service and drugs.3
+However, the Government of Rwanda has increased its own spending on essential health services since 2005; spending is projected to reach 15% of the government's total budget by 2015.
+Community-based health insurance schemes have allowed for 92% of the population to be insured.
+This has greatly increased access to health care service and drugs.